DigiCare Insurance

 AgeYearly premium per personNotes

-Source: DigiCare broker quotes from licensed Cyprus insurers, 2026; standard Plan A schedule filed with the Insurance Companies Control Service.
+Source: DigiCare published Plan A rates from a Cyprus-licensed insurer, 2026; standard Plan A schedule filed with the Insurance Companies Control Service.

 Why this matters: